 - 🤔 Have a more selective “information diet.”

 Putting it all together, a knowledge management system lets you aggregate, organize, and retrieve information strategically using a select number of dedicated tools.
+The overarching purpose of knowledge management is to build a reliable single source of truth.

 For instance, Niklas Luhmann’s Zettelkasten we mentioned earlier utilizes an index-based system of cards, complete with metadata, tags, cross-references, and unique identifiers.
 And that in itself is pretty impressive considering the analog-first nature of the system.